List of military aid to Israel during the Gaza war: United States

 By March US had approved more than 100 arms sales to Israel.
 Unnamed officials stated in March 2024 that the U.S. had signed off on an additional 1,800 MK84 2,000-pound bombs and 500 MK82 500-pound bombs.
 On 30 March, the White House authorized $2.5 billion in weapons transfers to Israel.

 In April, Biden signed a $95bn security package which included around $17bn in military aid for Israel.

 On 16 May, Biden notified Congress about a $1 billion arms sale to Israel.
 On 21 May, the U.S. House passed legislation that would slash the U.S. military budget unless Biden sent 3,500 heavy-duty bombs to Israel.

 In June, the United States officially signed a Letter of Offer and Acceptance, allowing Israel to purchase 25 additional F-35 stealth fighter jets for $3 billion dollars.
 Also in June, Rep. Gregory Meeks and Sen. Ben Cardin signed off to an arms sale to Israel totaling $18 billion, after pressure from the Biden administration.
 In June 2024, two U.S. officials stated the United States had transferred ten thousand 2,000-pound bombs and thousands of Hellfire missiles to Israel since 7 October.

 In July 2024, United States resumed shipments of the 500-pound bombs, which were halted in February over concerns about the humanitarian impact of Israel's use of them in killing Palestinians in Gaza.

 On 9 August 2024, the Department of State said the United States would send Israel an additional $3.5 billion to spend on US-made weapons and military equipment.
 On 13 August 2024, the Department of State announced that the U.S. had approved a $20 billion weapons package sale to Israel, which included F-15 fighter jets and advanced air-to-air missiles.

 In September 2024, the United States approved a $165 million sale of military tank trailers, including replacement parts, tool kits, and logistics support.

-On 28 February 2025, President Trump approved a $3 billion arms sale to Israel, which included 35,500 MK 84 and BLU-117 bombs and 4,000 Predator warheads.
+On 28 February 2025, President Trump approved a $3 billion arms sale to Israel, which included 35,500 MK 84 and BLU-117 and Mark 82 bombs and 4,000 Predator warheads.
+In September 2026 the Trump administration proposed a $2,8 billion arms delivery for Israel to congress leaders, consisting mostly out of 20,000 Mark 84 bombs, 20,000 BLU-117 bombs and 20,000 I-2000 penetrators.
+Although the delivery was labeled as a "sale", the supplies and their delivery are to be financed via the United States Foreign Military Financing program, Israel does not pay for them.